twitter/ios-twitter-image-pipeline/README.md

 (based on image identifier) complete image in the In-Memory Cache or On-Disk Cache (rendered and resized to the request's specified target sizing) as a preview image when the URLs don't match.
 At that point, the fetch delegate can choose to just use the preview image or continue with the _Network_ loading the final image.
+This is particularly useful when the fetch image URL is for a smaller image than the image in cache, no need to hit the network :)

 ### Progressive Support

 A great value that the _image pipeline_ offers is the ability to stream progressive scans of an image, if it is PJPEG, as the image is loaded from the Network.
-This progressive rendering is natively supported by iOS 8+, but will not be supported in iOS 7 or below.
+This progressive rendering is natively supported by iOS 8+, but will not be supported in iOS 7 (the minimum OS for *TIP*).
 Progressive support is opt-in and also configurable in how scans should load.

 ### Resuming Image Downloads